-Atrial fibrillation is one of the most commonly sustained arrhythmias seen in medical practice and affects an estimated 2.7 to 6.1 million people in the United States [1; 2].
-Consider the following statistics [3; 4; 5; 6; 7; 8; 9]:
+Atrial fibrillation is one of the most commonly sustained arrhythmias seen in medical practice.
+It is estimated that 12.1 million people in the United States will have atrial fibrillation in 2030 [1; 2].
+Consider the following statistics [3; 4; 5; 6; 7; 8]: